lebao3105/libtextworker/docs/usage/autocolor.md

 libtextworker's auto color system is somewhat beautiful, although it's a little mess there.

-Currently both Tk and wxPython are supported.
+Currently both Tkinter and wxPython are supported.

+But take a note about this: not all GUI widgets can be themed well, as they may use API that does not allow customizations well, or because of the toolkit support from libtextworker.
+Widgets may be half-themed, or not themed at all.

+As always I (the only developer here) welcome patches.

 ## Settings